SHARE

 The orderly entrance of the ryokan.

 Ryokans vary from modest to luxurious.
-Some include dinner and breakfast with the stay, others give you the flexibility to eat elsewhere.
+Some include dinner and breakfast with the stay, and others allow you to eat elsewhere.
 Some require a two-night-stay minimum, while others don’t have such restrictions.
-Before choosing a ryokan, you should evaluate your budget and priorities (décor, comfort level, food, hot springs, etc.) There are options for all budgets and interests, but you can easily splurge on a ryokan stay.
+Before choosing a ryokan, you should evaluate your budget and priorities (décor, comfort level, food, hot springs, etc.) There are options for all budgets and interests, but you can easily splurge on a Ryokan stay.
 High-end all-inclusive options can easily cost upwards of $500 per person for one night, which is very pricey, but considering the quality and intricacy of the food served, the extremely attentive level of service offered, and the once-in-a-lifetime experience it provides, it might very well be one of the best investments of your trip.

 The serene sitting area of a guestroom at Seryo, a ryokan (Japanese inn) in the Ohara region of Japan, an hour north of Kyoto. // FoodNouveau.com

-The serene sitting area of our guestroom at Seryo ryokan.
+The serene sitting area of our guestroom at Seryo Ryokan.

 The view from a guestroom at Seryo, , a ryokan (Japanese inn) in the Ohara region of Japan, an hour north of Kyoto. // FoodNouveau.com

 The best view I’ve ever had from any hotel room I’ve ever stayed at.
-This gorgeous pond was litterally a step down from our room.
+This gorgeous pond was a step down from our room.
 I still dream about it.

 What to Expect at a Ryokan